12noonLLC/MathExpressions.12noon/README.md

 You can create variables and access them in your expressions.
 Variables can contain letters, digits, and underscores, but they must start with a letter.
-All variables and their current values are displayed in the list on the right.
+All variables and their current values are displayed in a list on the right.
+Select a variable in the list to copy its name into the input field.

 Examples:
 ````